 SSL (Secure Sockets Layer) and TLS (Transport Layer Security) are protocols intended to ensure privacy between communicating applications and to transmit data safely.
 TLS is the successor to SSL (though, “SSL” continues to be colloquially used).
 Unless otherwise stated, in this document consider TLS and SSL as interchangeable.

 TLS/SSL is the standard security technology for establishing an encrypted link between a web server and a browser.
 HTTPS (Hypertext Transfer Protocol Secure) is the combination of SSL/TLS and HTTP to secure communications between the browser and a server.
-Most people are familiar with “one-way SSL”, where the browser (the client) establishes an SSL connection to a secure web site and the server’s certificate is checked (think of the “padlock” icons you have seen on your bank’s website, for example).
+Most people are familiar with “one-way SSL”, where the browser (the client) establishes an SSL connection to a secure web site and the server’s certificate is checked (think of the “padlock” icons you have seen on your bank’s website, for example), creating SSL authentication in RESTful web services.
 The browser either relies on itself or the operating system providing a list of certs that have been designated as trusted Certificate Authorities (CA).

 Two-way SSL Authentication with the REST Snap